MISP/MISP/docs/xINSTALL.centos7.md

 # Software Collections is a way do to this, see https://wiki.centos.org/AdditionalResources/Repositories/SCL
 sudo yum install centos-release-scl -y

-# Because vim is just so practical
+# Because (neo)vim is just so practical
-sudo yum install vim -y
+sudo yum install neovim -y

 # Install the dependencies:
 sudo yum install gcc git zip \